kingralph33/kingralph33/README.md

 After graduating from Coding Dojo 1st Qtr 2019, I remained at Skyline and transitioned to Jr Dev.
 It varied with each project which language was used, but in summary I worked in PHP, Javascript, some Python, and Java.

-This year (2020) I switched employers and now work for the Federal Government mainly utilizing Java.
+This year (2020) I switched employers and now work for the Federal Government mainly coding in Java.

 ---
 ### Side Projects 🚧